sagemath/trac_to_gh/Issue 6929.md

 # Issue 6929: Docs in functional and a few ring methods

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6929

 Original creator: kcrisman